TakuroYanagida/MyoAudio_get/README.md

 # MyoAudio_get
-Get Myoelectronical signal and Audio signal but not only to get Myoelectronical if you use sensor with arduino
+Get Myoelectronical signal and Audio signal\n but not only to get Myoelectronical if you use sensor with arduino